-Overview of the Online Reservation System Processing
+Overview of the Web-based Resorts Reservation System for Travel Agent Processing

-- (1) The hotel decides how many rooms of each room type to make available each day through the web-based interface.
-This is not an allotment and can be altered at any time. - (2) Customers find the details of the hotel web site, by using a search engine or via the hotel guide.
+- (1) The resort decides how many rooms of each room type to make available each day through the web-based interface.
+This is not allotment and can be altered at any time. - (2) Customers find the details of the resorts web site, by using a search engine or via the hotel guide.